Hardy-Littlewood-Sobolev inequality on product spaces: Introduction

-Theorem A can be proved by using Hedberg's method \cite{Hedberg}.
-A discussion is given in {\bf 4.
-2}, chapter VIII of the book by Stein \cite{Stein}.
-Historical background can be found in the book by Hardy, Littlewood and P\'{o}lya \cite{Hardy-Littlewood-Polya}.
+\eeq} \begin{remark} The doubling-condition (\ref{Doubling}) for $\mu$ is essential in {\bf Theorem One}.
+For instance if $\mu$ is {\it reverse doubling} satisfying (\ref{Reverse doubling}), it is allowed to be vanished on a non-zero measure set.
+In this case, by definition of $I_\alpha$ in (\ref{Volume})-(\ref{I_alpha redefine}), we can easily find some $f\in\L^p(\R^n)$ such that $I_\alpha f(x)$ is unbounded for every $x\in\R^n$. \end{remark} In practice of solving some sub-elliptic equations, we need to construct the parametrix as a composition of two or more pseudo differential operators having different homogeneities.
+This situation leads us to study the operators that commute with a multi-parameter family of dilations.
+During the past several decades, a number of pioneering results have been accomplished, for example by Cordoba and Fefferman \cite{Cordoba-Fefferman}, Fefferman and Stein \cite{R.Fefferman-Stein}, Journ\'{e} \cite{Journe'}, Pipher \cite{Pipher}, Fefferman \cite{R.Fefferman} and M\"{u}ller, Ricci and Stein \cite{M.R.S}.
+The area of fractional integration remains largely open.
+Some recent works refer to Sawyer and Wang \cite{Sawyer-Wang} and Wang \cite{Wang}.

-The present paper aims to give an extension of Theorem A on product spaces, by studying so-called the {\it strong fractional integral operator}, whose kernel has singularity appeared at every coordinate subspace.
+{\bf Theorem One} can be proved by using Hedberg's method \cite{Hedberg}.
+A discussion is given at {\bf 4.2}, Chapter VIII of the book by Stein \cite{Stein}.
+In the present paper, we extend {\bf Theorem One} to the multi-parameter setting.
+This answers a question proposed by professor Elias M. Stein during an informal meeting with the author in Summer 2018.